Splinter0/PGNgrabber/README.md

 # PGNgrabber
-A chrome extension to save Chessbase games onto your Lichess studies
+A chrome extension to save Chessbase games onto your Lichess studies.
+Very rudimental but gets the job done, feel free to contribute.